Kanaanwong/Test1/README.md

-# Test1
+# TestC
-Only for test
+ This repo only for C lauguage learning
-# This repo only for C lauguage learning
+# Never Mind